Moving Anchor Extragradient Methods For Smooth Structured Minimax Problems: EAG-V with moving anchor

 The major structural difference here is the introduction of the regularly-updating $\bar{z}^{k},$ analogous to the role of $z^{0}$ in the EAG-V detailed in the previous section. \eqref{eagv update3} is the regular update for this anchor; it depends on the algorithm update \eqref{eagv update2} rather than exclusively on itself.
 All previously defined terms are the same as in the fixed anchor algorithm, now with

 We choose $\delta_{k}$ so that $\displaystyle \sum_{k=0}^{\infty} \log(1 + \delta_{k}) < \infty$.
 The $c_{k}$ terms are part of the definition of the Lyapunov functional we use in our analysis; these come in handy when we use $\gamma_{k}$ to absolve terms.
 Let $c_{\infty}:= \lim_{k \to \infty} c_{k} = c_{0} \prod_{k=0}^{\infty} \frac{1}{1+\delta_{k}}$.
 As a general rule, one wishes to choose $c_{0}$ so that $c_{\infty}$ satisfies some specified convergence constraint; these constraints will appear throughout the major convergence theorems in this section and the next section.
-While the choice of $c_{0}$ is therefore limited to according to certain problem/algorithm constraints, in general there seems to be much freedom in choosing $c_{0}$ and the sequence $\{\delta_{k}\}.$ For the rest of this article, we take \eqref{c_update_1} and \eqref{gamma_update_1} to be given with equal signs instead of inequalities.
+While the choice of $c_{0}$ is therefore limited to according to certain problem/algorithm constraints, in general there seems to be much freedom in choosing $c_{0}$ and the sequence $\{\delta_{k}\}.$ For the rest of this article, we take \eqref{c_update_1} and \eqref{gamma_update_1} to be given with equal signs instead of inequalities and as in the fixed anchor case, we will take $\beta_{k} = \frac{1}{k+2},$ resulting in similar sequences \eqref{first_A}, \eqref{first_B}, \eqref{first_alpha} for the moving anchor.
 Before we proceed with the analysis, we emphasize that the original EAG-V algorithm may be recovered simply by setting $\gamma_{k+1} := 0$ for all $k.$

 Now, we give the definition of the Lyapunov functional and show that it is nonincreasing:

 \begin{lemma} The Lyapunov functional